shawnmckinney/wicket-sample/README-ENABLE-FORTRESS.md

 -------------------------------------------------------------------------------

-## How to enable security inside wicket-sample app
+## How to enable security in this wicket app

 1. Completion of [README.md](README.md)